Hamid Olimjon: Heritage and legacy

 Hamid Olimjon died at the age of 35 as a result of a car accident.
-One of the Tashkent Metro stations, the Literary House of the Writers' Union, and the Regional Theater in Samarkand were named after Hamid Olimjon.
-In the city of Tashkent, a square was dedicated to him with the name of the poet (in 1990), and a neighborhood in the vicinity of this area was also named in honor of the poet.
+One of the Tashkent Metro stations, the Literary House of the Writers' Union, and the Regional Theatre in Samarkand were named after Hamid Olimjon.
+In the city of Tashkent, a square was dedicated to him in the poet's name (in 1990), and a neighbourhood in the vicinity of this area was also named in his honour.
 He was posthumously awarded the Order of Outstanding Merit on 23 August 2004.

 Published works

-Collection of perfect works (5 volumes).
-Tashkent, "Fan" 1975–1984 years.
+Collection of complete works (5 volumes).
+Tashkent, "Fan", 1975–1984.